-There are two school buses, which serve the areas of Northwood Green, Flaxley, Blaisdon and Elton.
+There is a school bus, which serve the areas of Northwood Green, Flaxley, Blaisdon and Elton.

 Children who are entitled to free transport are as follows:

 - All children who live more than 3 miles from the nearest school. - Children under the age of eight years of age who live more than two miles from the nearest appropriate school. - Children living on a route deemed by the Local Authority to be unsafe to walk.